SierraSoftworks/blog/src/posts/2025-01-25-taking-a-stance.md

 ## Quantifying the Challenge
 While this pattern exists within all [complex systems](https://how.complexsystems.fail), there are many cases where it is possible to achieve the desired outcome with limited difficulty.
-While it is tempting to chalk this up to luck or skill, in practice there are quantifyable factors which influence success.
+While it is tempting to chalk this up to luck or skill, in practice there are quantifiable factors which influence success.

 At the heart of this is the [universal scalability law](http://www.perfdynamics.com/Manifesto/USLscalability.html) which states that a system's relative performance increase as you add resources is governed by three factors: